Geometric representation of CP phases $\delta_{\rm PDG}, \delta_{\rm KM}$ in flavor mixing matrix and its sum rule by alternative unitarity triangle and quadrangle: Geometric representation of CP phases and by unitarity quadrangle

 In this section, we present a method to represent the CP phases of the flavor mixing matrix $\delta_{\rm PDG}$ and $\delta_{\rm KM}$ by combining a unitarity triangle with an alternative triangle.
 The flavor mixing matrix has nine Euler-angle-like parameterizations \cite{Fritzsch:1997st}, which have matrix elements with trivial phases $V_{\alpha j}, V_{\beta i} \in \mathbb{R}$ for a row $\alpha$ and a column $i$.
 Denoting the CP phases in these parameterizations as $\delta^{(\alpha i)}$, the rephasing invariant formulae for $\delta^{(\alpha i)}$ are given by \cite{Yang:2025hex, Yang:2025vrs}

 In practice, the two $V_{\alpha i}$ in the numerator and denominator cancel out, making these phases fifth-order invariants involving $\det V$.
-Important examples are the phase of standard PDG parameterization $\delta_{\rm PDG}$ and the phase of the KM parameterization $\delta_{\rm KM}$,
+Important examples are the phase of the standard PDG parameterization $\delta_{\rm PDG}$ and of the KM parameterization $\delta_{\rm KM}$,

+This method applies not only to the quark mixing but also to the lepton mixing, because changing the values of Majorana phases corresponds to rephasings of the neutrino fields, whereas the CP phases are written by rephasing invariants.

 With the angles of the unitarity triangles,